-Can I use Sensitive Laundry Sheets on wool or silk?Updated 2 hours ago
+Can I use Sensitive Laundry Sheets on wool or silk?Updated 11 days ago

 Why wool and silk need different care

-⚠ Not recommended for protein fibres
+⚠ Not recommended for delicate fibres

 ✓ What to use instead

-⚠ Other fibres to treat like wool
+⚠ Other fibres to treat the same way

-✓ For anything unfamiliar, spot-test on an inside seam before washing
+For anything unfamiliar, spot-test on an inside seam before washing.

 What if I used a sheet by mistake?